evelinmanniste/Sliding-Sign-In-Sign-Up-Form/README.md

 # Sliding Sign In & Sign Up Form

-Sliding sign in and sing up form made with CSS and Javascript.
+Sliding sign in and sing up form made with CSS and Vanilla JS.